-- Delta’s reliability Delta is known for not cancelling flights, and for operating a more on time airline than all except Hawaiian (not much bad weather in Hawaii) and Alaska (though Alaska’s performance has slipped while integrating Virgin America).
+- Delta’s reliability Delta is known for not cancelling flights, and for operating a more on time airline than all except Hawaiian (not much bad weather in Hawaii) and Alaska.
 Delta’s comparative advantage is their TechOps, which manages to get planes ready to fly despite working with an older fleet than competitors.

 And their reliability has created a halo over the product, customers want to fly them.
 People are willing to give up value in a frequent flyer program.
 And they’re willing to gloss over deficiencies in the product (they went to 36 inch pitch in first class long before American did).

-At the end of the day they’re more reliable but the gap in on-time performance is a few percentage points.
+At the end of the day they’re more reliable but their operation did melt down over several recent holidays and the gap in on-time performance is historically just a few percentage points.
 And they shouldn’t get as much of a pass on the rest of their product as they do because of it.

 Delta check-in, Austin

 - United Polaris.
-It’s taking years to actually have new seats on planes, United announced the product three years ago but marketed it heavily confusing customers.
+It’s taken years to actually have new seats on planes, United announced the product five years ago but marketed it heavily confusing customers.
 For months passengers would email me insisting they were going to have the new seats because United’s website listed their reservation as ‘Polaris’ when that was really just United’s new brand name for long haul business.

-United has the best business class bedding in the sky, but even if the new seats were rolled out across the fleet, it’s “keeping up with the Joneses” in the words of their President at best.
+United has the best business class bedding in the sky, but even the new seats are just “keeping up with the Joneses” in the words of their President at best.
 It’s a lie flat direct aisle access seat that gives each passenger less space than competitors.
-It’s a way of getting away from the current six and eight across seats on Boeing 777s without taking up more space in the aircraft.
+It’s a way of getting away from the old six and eight across seats on Boeing 777s without taking up more space in the aircraft.

 It’s an improvement, to be sure, it’s a reason not to avoid flying United.
 But even without all the cuts to the soft product it isn’t one of the better business classes in the world, and isn’t even one of the better business seats offered by a U.S. airline.